Drouin, Victoria: History

-Over the years, the company acquired other dairy companies and enlarged its own operation, producing casein, skim milk and butter-oil as well as butter and cheese.
-It became part of the Bonlac company (now Fonterra) which later closed it down, removing the town's biggest employer.
+Over the years, the company acquired other dairy companies and enlarged its own operation, producing casein, skim milk and butter-oil, as well as butter and cheese.
+It became part of the Bonlac company, later taken over by Fonterra, which closed the factory, removing the town's biggest employer.
 Flax was grown around Drouin during the two world wars.
-A private factory operated for a while and in 1941, the government constructed a factory to manufacture canvas goods for military use.
+A private factory operated for a while and, in 1941, the Australian government constructed a factory to manufacture canvas goods for military use.

 In 2010, Drouin began a new period of rapid expansion through new land development.
-This has been caused due to the re-zoning of land throughout the Drouin-Warragul region, as well as, the growth of the Greater Melbourne region population.
-The first such estate was the Jackson’s View Estate that is situated north of the centre of the town around McNeilly Park.
+That was due to the re-zoning of land throughout the Drouin-Warragul region to residential use, as well as the growth of the Greater Melbourne region population.
+The first such development was the Jackson's View Estate, situated north of the centre of the town around McNeilly Park.
 Over 450 blocks were sold between 2010 and 2020, when the estate was fully sold off.
-This was led by the Jackson family and their company, Cartagen Group.
-This was formed by the Australian businessman, Alan Jackson who was born in Drouin in 1936.
+The development was led by the Jackson family and its company, Cartagen Group, formed by businessman Alan Jackson, who was born in Drouin in 1936.
+The development company sponsored the Drouin Cricket Club for a number of years.

-The town has progressed steadily.
-In 1904, the population was 700.
-By 1933, there were just over 1,000 inhabitants and by 1970, 2,750.
+In 1904, the population of Drouin was 700.
+By 1933, there were just over 1,000 inhabitants and, by 1970, 2,750.
 From the 1970s, the subdivision of an industrial estate on the south-east edge of the town had encouraged the growth of light industry.
 A number of housing subdivisions have also been initiated, as well as rural residential subdivision on the fringes of the town.

-The construction of a freeway bypassing Drouin allowed the remodelling of the shopping centre.
+The construction of the Princes Freeway, which bypassed Drouin, allowed the remodelling of the shopping centre.
 By 1981, the population was 3,492 and in 1991 was 4,100.
 The Victorian Municipal Directory described the town in 1994.
 The town forms part of a combined urban area that includes Warragul.
 The estimated urban population for this area was 37,928 at June 2018, having grown on average 3.26% year-on-year for the preceding five years.